LAUGFS Holdings: Power and energy

 LAUGFS Gas PLC, which entered the local LPG industry in 2001, has grown to provide LPG throughout Sri Lanka.
 The company operates a network of over 10,000 dealers and 30 distributors, serving domestic, industrial, and commercial needs.
 Its nationwide sales and distribution are supported by a fleet of LPG tankers and a storage and filling facility with a capacity of 30,000 MT.

 LAUGFS Terminals Limited, operates the largest LPG transshipment facility in South Asia, located at the Hambantota International Port, with a substantial storage capacity of 30,000 MT.

 LAUGFS Petroleum (Pvt) Ltd, founded in 2004 under LAUGFS Holdings, is a significant player in Sri Lanka's petroleum industry.
 With a growing network of fuel filling stations, LAUGFS Petroleum serves over 30,000 customers daily.
 The company was the first in Sri Lanka to introduce Near Field Communication (NFC) technology for fuel retailing to corporate clients, currently supporting over 300 companies with 25,000 NFC cards.
 LAUGFS Petroleum's fuel stations offer nitrogen and digital air services, lubricants, domestic gas cylinders and accessories, and car care items.
 Notably, the company has established the nation’s first solar-powered fuel filling stations.

 LAUGFS Lubricants Limited, is the only Sri Lankan company to launch its own brand of lubricants for automotive and industrial applications.
 Since its market debut in July 2008, LAUGFS Lubricants has established a significant presence in a sector typically dominated by multinational corporations.
 The company offers lubricants that are locally blended.
 LAUGFS Lubricants provides a range of products, including automotive and industrial lubricants formulated from base oils and additives.
 It is the first Sri Lankan brand to receive Original Equipment Manufacturer (OEM) approvals from manufacturers such as Volvo, Renault, and Porsche, and the only company in Sri Lanka to hold an American Petroleum Institute (API) licence.
 The company operates a blending plant and has an in-house research and development facility, allowing it to develop engine oils tailored to Sri Lanka’s specific climatic and road conditions.
 LAUGFS Lubricants is ISO 17025:2017 and ISO 9001:2015 certified.

-SLOGAL Energy DMCC specialises in the trading of Liquefied Petroleum Gas (LPG) and other energy products, including petrochemicals, crude oil, and refined oil products.
-With a net worth exceeding USD 9.2 million (AED 34 million), SLOGAL Energy is supported by a leading energy conglomerate.
-This financial stability has enabled the company to forge partnerships and invest in LPG importing firms, strengthening its position in the international market.
-The company also provides logistics support, including gas carrier chartering, to offer integrated energy.
-SLOGAL Energy is closely partnered with LAUGFS Gas PLC, a major South Asian energy conglomerate.

 LAUGFS Power PLC is involved in the development of solar, hydro, and wind power projects in Sri Lanka.
 A subsidiary of the LAUGFS Group, the company has established the nation’s largest solar power plant and three mini-hydro plants, and has initiated multiple solar projects.